 It happened.
 You’re engaged!
 Now what?
 The first thing you’ll want to think about is what kind of wedding you’re having.
-Will it be a formal party, a more casual affair, what about a themed wedding?
+Will it be a formal party, a more casual affair or a themed wedding?
 What about incorporating your eco-beliefs into that theme?
 Today’s weddings are less about tradition than ever before.
 Couples are free to decide what’s right for them.
-I’m not suggesting you throw away all tradition but embrace your beliefs and incorporate them into the planning.
+I’m not suggesting you throw away all tradition, but embrace your beliefs and incorporate them into the planning.

 Wedding Size and Transportation

-Keeping the party small helps the event feel more intimate and it’s eco-friendly too.
-Arrange for a shuttle service to transport your groups.
+Keeping the party small helps the event feel more intimate and it’s eco-friendly, too.
+Arrange for a shuttle service to transport your group.
 Not only does it reduce your worries and need for designated drivers, it also lowers your carbon footprint.

 Consider the environmental ethics of the venue you select.
 Why not investigate your local botanical garden?
 Toronto Botanical Garden has a LEED certified building and uses funds raised, including those from facility rentals, to give back to the environment through education and outreach.